Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Hazard rate estimation with the Gamma kernel

 \section{Hazard rate estimation with the Gamma kernel}

 We now present some numerical illustrations of the previous results.
 The associated kernel we consider is the Gamma kernel without interior bias first introduced in \cite{Gamma_kernel} and defined in \eqref{eq:Gamma_kernel_1}, \eqref{eq:rho_gamma_1}.
 As mentioned in Section \ref{sec:the_frame}, this kernel is particularly adapted to estimating data on a support bounded by one end (for example, the positive real line).
 It is notably very asymmetric at the end of the support, thus improving the boundary bias, especially for hazard rates that do not vanish near 0.
 As per Propositions \ref{prop:gamma}, \ref{prop:gamma_2} and \ref{prop:gamma_2_global}, the Gamma kernel verifies the assumptions needed for our results with $\gamma = 1/2$.
 In this section, we provide several illustrations of hazard rate estimations with the Gamma kernel, using different bandwidth choice methods, and compare the results with other kernel estimators.
 We also provide an example on real data.
+Note that the assumptions on the kernel can be checked numerically instead of analytically for practical purposes.
+Definition \ref{def:gamma} for example, can be verified by computing the moments for several values of the bandwidth and comparing their behavior to the bandwidth.

 All of the code used to generate the results and figures of this section is available at \url{https://github.com/luce-breuil/non_param_estim_assoc}.
 The simulated data is generated using the package IBMPopSim \cite{IBMPopSim}.